-Ms. Grdina has served as lead counsel for plaintiffs in more than fifteen class actions involving labor issues, and has handled hundreds of labor and employment cases and won an impressive number of plaintiff's jury verdicts.
+Ms. Grdina has successfully represented workers, employees and unions in hundreds of discrimination, civil rights and labor law cases.
 From 1983 to 1995, she served as outside Regional Counsel for the International Union United Auto Workers in northern Ohio.
 From 1995 to 1999, Ms. Grdina held a series of positions with the International Brotherhood of Teamsters in Washington, D.C., becoming Deputy General Counsel, where she supervised the union's nation-wide litigation practice.
-Ms. Grdina was of counsel with the law firm Heller, Huron, Chertkof, Lerner, Simon & Salzman, PLLC from 2002 until 2010.

-Ms. Grdina became a member of the bar in Ohio in 1981, and a member of the District of Columbia bar in 1996.
-She is a member of the AFL-CIO Lawyers Coordinating Committee, the National Employment Lawyers Association (NELA), the Metropolitan Washington Employment Lawyers Association (MWELA), the Ohio State Bar Association and the Cleveland Metropolitan Bar Association.
+Ms. Grdina became a member of the bar in Ohio in 1981, and joined the District of Columbia bar in 1996 and the Maryland bar in 2015.
+She is a member of the AFL-CIO Lawyers Coordinating Committee, the National Employment Lawyers Association (NELA), the Metropolitan Washington Employment Lawyers Association (MWELA), the Maryland Employment Lawyers Association (MELA) and the Maryland State Bar Association.

-Ms. Grdina was born in Cleveland, Ohio and graduated from Case Western Reserve University in 1976, magna cum laude, with a B.A. in political science and sociology.
+Ms. Grdina was born in Cleveland, Ohio and graduated from Case Western Reserve University, magna cum laude, with a B.A. in political science and sociology.
 She received her J.D. degree, magna cum laude, from Cleveland Marshall University in 1981.
 Before she became an attorney, Ms. Grdina was Director of Community Development for the City of Cleveland in 1978-1979 under the leadership of then-Mayor Dennis Kucinich.

 1920 L Street, NW

 Email | Download vCard

 »U.S. District Court for the District of Columbia